dariozanca/FixaTons/README.md

 ## Citations
 If you intend to use this collection of dataset for your research, please cite the technical report

-- FixaTons technical report: link
+- FixaTons technical report: LINK

 and also, all the correspondent pubblications for the dataset included: